caktus/guidebook/docs/policies/security-policy.md

 But sometimes it’s unavoidable that you need to send us information that needs to be kept secret.
 Here are our preferred ways of doing that, in order:

 1. Share with us through a secure system like 1Password (our preference), PassPack, or anything similar to those.
-If you don't have an account yet, you can share a secret with us via LastPass as follows:
-    1. Navigate to [https://lastpass.com/create_account.php](https://lastpass.com/create_account.php) and create a new account
-    1. Once you're logged in, create a new "Secure Note" via the button in the bottom right corner
-    1. Copy and paste your secret into the note (this is generally easier than attaching the file, which requires a "binary extension" on some computers)
-    1. Under "Advanced Settings," check the box titled "Require Password Reprompt"
-    1. Give the note a name and save it
-    1. Click on the share/people icon on the new note
-    1. Share it with the email address of the individual at Caktus you are corresponding with
-    1. You may be prompted to verify your own email address, if you haven't yet
 1. Share with us using the site [https://onetimesecret.com](https://onetimesecret.com/) (for passwords or other secrets) or[ https://send.firefox.com](https://www.mozilla.org/en-US/) (for files).
 It works like this:
     1. Go to the site, type anything you want in a text field (e.g. password, secret key, whatever) or upload a file, and save it.
 A link will be displayed on the next page that you can email to us.
 We immediately click on the link when we get it, and the secret (or file) will be shown to us and immediately deleted from the site.
 Since it’s deleted as soon as we read it, nobody else can read it, even if they somehow get access to the email message with the link.
 Or if someone does that and beats us to it, when we try to read it we’ll find that it’s already deleted, know that something bad has happened, and let you know to immediately change the password.
     1. It’s still a good idea to put in just the password or secret, and not enough other information for someone who got hold of what you put on the site to know what that password is for.